voidmm/spotify_analysis/README.md

 Analyze the dataset with Plotly
 ---------
-The Plotly analysis was done in a Jupyter Notebook and is supposed to offer an example of how plotly can be leveraged to analyze Spotify audio features.
+The Plotly analysis was done in a Jupyter Notebook and is supposed to offer an example of how Plotly can be leveraged to analyze Spotify audio features.